agardnerIT/killercoda_tutorials/keptn-end-to-end-delivery/step4.md

 ## Outcome

-The artifact receives a warning score which we told Keptn was still good enough to allow an automatic release.
+The artifact receives a pass score which we told Keptn was still good enough to allow an automatic release.
 Keptn stores a full history of every previous evaluation and will automatically compare new builds against old.

 ![](./assets/qa-evaluation-1.jpg)
 ![](./assets/qa-evaluation-2.jpg)